worlpaker/go_chi_restapi/README.md

 cd go_restapi_example
 ```

-- Set environment variables in config.go before starting the services.
+- Before starting the services, ensure that you set the necessary environment variables in both the `config/config.go` and the `docker-compose.yml`.

 - Build containers and start services: